skip to Main Content

 Third-party data:

-Companies such as BlueKai and eXelate sell third data.
+Companies such as BlueKai and eXelate sell third-party data.
 They are the behemoths of the data world and are also known as DMPs.

 U